open/close all folders

 - 10-Minute Retirement: In the penultimate episode of Season 3, he quits after a student he admired is found dead and he experiences a Heroic BSOD, but come the season finale, he's back in the game.

-- Badass Vice Principal: He gets his moments to be awesome.
+- Badass Teacher: He gets his moments to be awesome.

-- Don't You Dare Pity Me!: Guber tells his older brother George something along the lines of this when George explains he hired a call girl for Guber because he felt he was lonely.
+- Don't You Dare Pity Me!: In a Season 1 episode, Guber tells his older brother George something along the lines of this when George explains he hired a call girl for Guber because he felt he was lonely.

-- Et Tu, Brute?: In one episode, Scott is quite furious to find out that his brother George hired a call girl (who happened to be Scott's girlfriend at the time).
+- Et Tu, Brute?: In one Season 1 episode, Scott is quite furious to find out that his brother George hired a call girl (who happened to be Scott's girlfriend at the time).

 - Heroic BSOD: He experiences one in the next-to-last episode of Season 3 after a student he admired is found dead.

-- Hypocrite: In Season 2, he chastises Lauren to her stern behavior, not acknowledging he himself is quite strict with both students and staff.
+- Hypocrite: In Season 2, he chastises Lauren to her stern behavior, not acknowledging he himself is the same way with both students and staff.

-- Informed Judaism: Occasionally mentions he is Jewish, and is heard in the Season 2 finale speaking Hebrew.
+- Informed Judaism: Guber occasionally mentions he is Jewish, and is heard in the Season 2 finale speaking Hebrew.

 - Irony: Some students call him "The Nazi" not knowing that he's in fact Jewish.